Logical conjunction: Applications in computer engineering

 This can be used to select part of a bitstring using a bit mask.
-For example, 10011101 AND 00001000 = 00001000 extracts the fifth bit of an 8-bit bitstring.
+For example, 10011101 AND 00001000 = 00001000 extracts the fourth bit of an 8-bit bitstring.

 In computer networking, bit masks are used to derive the network address of a subnet within an existing network from a given IP address, by ANDing the IP address and the subnet mask.

 Logical conjunction "AND" is also used in SQL operations to form database queries.

 The Curry–Howard correspondence relates logical conjunction to product types.